How to Tell if Someone is Stalking You On Instagram

 Think someone is stalking you on Instagram?
 Think someone might have a secret crush on you and is following you online?
 Want to know if someone is taking a little too much interest in what you do on social media?

-Unfortunately, your options are limited for finding out if someone is constantly viewing your profile on Instagram.
-There isn’t a lot of feedback from the network as to what’s going on, who viewed what, or when someone viewed your profile.
+Unfortunately, your options are limited for finding out if someone is constantly viewing your Instagram profile.
+There isn’t much feedback from the social network about what’s going on, who viewed what, or when someone views your profile.
 Your only option is Instagram Stories which, like its Snapchat progenitor, tells you who viewed it.

 Instagram Stories: The Only Way to Know Who’s Watching

-Instagram Stories are a copy of Snapchat Stories and work in almost exactly the same way.
-You create a post, set it as a Story; it is public for 24 hours, then it disappears.
+Instagram Stories are essentially a copy of Snapchat Stories, and they work in almost the same way.
+You create a post, set it as a Story, and then it becomes public for 24 hours before it disappears.

 You can swipe up from within one of your own Instagram Stories to see who has viewed it.
-The screen will show the username of each person who viewed your story.
-While not confirmed, some believe that the order in which names appear apparently indicates how often they have viewed it.
+The screen shows the username of each person that saw the Story at hand.
+While not confirmed, some believe that the order in which names appear indicates how often they have viewed it.
 Of course, Instagram has never confirmed this, but it’s an interesting theory.

-Instagram Stories are the only way to find out who is engaging in your content.
-Instagram Analytics will tell professional account owners how many people watched, but they don’t disclose the account that’s viewing your posts.
+Instagram Stories are the only way to find out who is engaging with your content.
+Instagram Analytics tells professional account owners how many people watched, but they don’t disclose the account viewing your posts.
 So, there is one workaround method that we’ve come up with for snuffing out your Stalker.

-When you post an Instagram Story, you have the option to hide your Story from others.
-This is different from the ‘Close Friends’ list that alerts the user you’re only sharing it with certain people.
+When you post an Instagram Story, you have the option to hide it from others.
+This situation is different from the “Close Friends” list that alerts users that you’ve shared it with certain people.

 Assuming you have a suspicion that someone is stalking your content, post a Story, and hide it from everyone else on your list.
-Before posting your Story, go to the Story Settings and select the option to ‘Hide Story From.’
+Before posting your Story, go to the Instagram Story Settings and select the option to “Hide Story From.”
 Select everyone but the person of interest.
 Doing this means they won’t know that they’re the only person who can see the Story.

 Not only will you see that they viewed it, but if you’re using Instagram Analytics, you can also watch the view count increase each time they do.
 If they watch the Story multiple times, you’ll know it was them because they’re the only person who has access to it.